 For some species of bee, floral oils are very important, in particular to Macropis - or oil-collecting bees.
 These bees have extra long, specially adapted hairs on their hind legs which they use to gather the floral oils.
 The floral oils are used to line and waterproof their nest, and are mixed with flower pollen to feed their young.

 Not just any floral oils will do, however.
 These bees forage on loosestrife flowers which somewhat results in this species being restricted to locations where the flower can be found.
-In the USA there are 4 known species, in the UK just 1.
+In the USA there are four known Macropis species, in the UK just one.

 It's not uncommon to see bees resting, or even apparently snoozing inside or on a flower - particularly where bumble bees are concerned.
 This was the case with the Bombus barbutellus male below.